-Webex is a web-based, collaborative technology that allows users to share resources (documents, desktops, web-browsers, etc.) remotely and communicate with each other using voice, video and chat.
+Webex Meetings is a web-based, collaborative technology that allows users to share resources (documents, desktops, web-browsers, etc.) remotely and communicate with each other using voice, video and chat.

 Please note: This service is cloud hosted and updates are not controlled by Towson University.
 Towson University documentation for the service is reviewed quarterly to bring it into alignment with the most recent version of the service or software.

 Faculty and staff who intend to use instructional lecture capture resources supported by Towson University are to adhere to the Instructional Lecture Capture Guidelines to ensure the FERPA regulations are not violated.

 If a faculty/staff member intends to reuse recordings where the image, voice or materials of students are captured, the Instructional Lecture Capture Release Form must be used. *Be sure to read the guidelines (above) first.

 Faculty and staff can use Webex Meetings to collaborate with colleagues, conduct interviews, meet online, record a meeting and much more using either the telephone or VoIP for audio and video.
 Students can use Webex Meetings to collaborate on group projects using VoIP and video.

 Before your record or take a screenshot during your meeting you must have prior consent.
 Such activity without prior consent is a violation of student privacy and FERPA guidelines.
 Because electronic platforms are able to show photos and list students' names, we are not permitted to take photos of the screen and post that photo on social media or anywhere else without participant permission.
 See the “Instructional Lecture Capture Guidelines and Release Form” section on this page if you’re thinking about recording or taking a screenshot during your session.

 Before using Webex Meetings as a host, you must activate your account (this only needs to be done once).
 After activation, log directly into Webex, by clicking on the link below or typing the URL directly into your favorite browser, to set up a meeting.